neil-rti/ros2_latency_evaluation/README.md

 ## Change Middleware

-Do so by changing the cli parmeter `--middleware {connext, fastrtps, cyclonedds}`.
+Do so by changing the cli parmeter `--middleware {connextdds, fastrtps, cyclonedds}`.
 The folder contains config files for setting the qos parameter.

 For QOS profiles: